US body clock scientists win Nobel prize

 The research rewarded with this year's prize built on the work of scientist Seymour Benzer and his student Ronald Konopka in the 1970s.
 The pair highlighted how mutations in an unknown gene disrupted the circadian clock of flies, naming the gene "period."

 Using fruit flies to investigate this further, this year's Nobel Laureates set out to reveal how this gene actually works -- and in turn controls the body clock.
-They managed to isolate the period gene and soon discovered that levels of the protein this gene encodes, PER, increase during the night and degraded during the day, highlighting that the protein fluctuates over a 24 hour cycle.
+They managed to isolate the period gene and soon discovered that levels of the protein this gene encodes, PER, increase during the night and degrade during the day, highlighting that the protein fluctuates over a 24 hour cycle.

 They then went on to discover the role of another gene, called "timeless," which encodes a protein called TIM, that works in combination with the PER protein to regulate the activity of the period gene and in turn the levels of the PER protein -- enabling this 24-hour oscillation.